 Cross-border data flows allow service providers to reach vast new markets, selling Internet-based products directly to customers abroad.
 Today, U.S. companies are leading the way in helping others use data more efficiently by providing cloud computing services, driving innovation and growth.
 In the financial services sector, cross-border data transfers allow companies to provide innovative pricing solutions, manage risks, and where appropriate, work with regulators to prevent fraud and protect consumers.
 This all ensures easier access to the credit that entrepreneurs need to create jobs.

 Nonetheless, some governments are implementing rules that hamper the growth of the digital economy and restrict the flow of data across borders, often doing so under the guise of protecting national security or promoting domestic innovation.
-This includes plans for heavy-handed regulation for digital platforms, the sharing economy, and emerging technologies like drones and autonomous vehicles combined with forced localization measures for the ICT sector, adoption of unique technical standards, and Internet restrictions.
+This includes plans for heavy-handed and often counter-productive approaches to cybersecurity, digital platforms, the sharing economy, and emerging technologies like artificial intelligence, drones and autonomous vehicles combined with forced localization measures for the ICT sector, adoption of unique technical standards, customs duties on data transfers, and Internet restrictions.

 In addition, businesses and individuals often have to comply with conflicting requirements related to law enforcement where multiple governments may attempt to assert jurisdiction.
 Clear, concise rules should be developed for the transfer and processing of data for both private usage and in compliance with government requests.
 Establishing overly burdensome and prescriptive rules for business will do nothing to settle the current debate over government access to data.

-In sum, countries need to avoid creating overly burdensome and inflexible approaches to privacy.
-Furthermore, the United States should promote interoperable international privacy mechanisms such as the APEC Cross Border Privacy Rules to facilitate the transfer of data across borders while maintaining appropriate privacy protections.
-The U.S. government should continue to make the preservation of agreements such as the U.S.-EU Privacy Shield a top priority, while also advocating for flexible rules on data privacy in other countries.
-These efforts should be pursued in ways that encourage innovation and creativity, support trade, and recognize that differing approaches to these issues can achieve compatible outcomes.
+In sum, countries need to avoid creating overly burdensome and inflexible approaches to data governance.
+Furthermore, the United States should promote These efforts should be pursued in ways that encourage innovation and creativity, support trade, and recognize that differing approaches to these issues can achieve compatible outcomes.